 As the weather improves and the days grow longer, your cat might start spending more time outside.
 Take a look at our top tips to ensure your cat stays healthy and happy this spring.

-A cat door will give your cat free access to the outdoors, allowing them to come and go whenever they choose.
-If there are a lot of other cats in the neighborhood enjoying the spring weather, install a microchip cat door to ensure intruders can’t gain access to your home.
+A cat flap will give your cat free access to the outdoors, allowing them to come and go whenever they choose.
+If there are a lot of other cats in the neighbourhood enjoying the spring weather, install a microchip cat flap to ensure intruders can’t gain access to your home.

 Create a cat-friendly garden